 We expect the orienteering skill level of our participants to vary widely.
-We provide instruction regarding use of the map and compass and the whole process of orienteering at every meet.
+We provide instruction regarding use of the map and compass and the whole process of orienteering at every event.

-Participation in one of our meets usually costs $6 per map.
+Participation in one of our events usually costs $6 per map.
 If a group of people want to go on a course together and one map is enough, the cost is $6 total.
 If each individual wants a map, it is $6 each.
-If the group is large and each wants a map, we can strike a deal.
-We allow maps to be reused the same day if a participant wants to go on a second course.
-If the same map is used twice at the same meet, we do not charge twice.
+For any individual or group that does a second course an event, we reduce the map fee to $3 per map.
+Club members who participate get a $1 discount on their first map fee at an event.

 We try to provide pre-printed, 5-color maps for participants for all events.
 The pre-printing shows the day's course already on the map.
 If we run out of pre-printed, participants may have to copy the course onto their map (this is done off the clock).